aldolammel/Arma-3-Suicidal-Doctrine-Script/README.md

 ...............

 **CLASSIC SUICIDE BOMBER METHOD**
-- A suicide operator wears a suicidal belt/vest and detonates theirself by pressing a trigger.
+- A suicide operator wears a suicidal belt/vest and detonates themself by pressing a trigger.

 **Ways to detonate:**
 - If the AI kill itself, releasing the detonation trigger.